a-h/templ/docs/docs/05-server-side-rendering/03-htmx.md

 ```

 :::info
-Advanced HTMX installation and usage is convered in the user guide at https://htmx.org.
+Advanced HTMX installation and usage help is covered in the user guide at https://htmx.org.
 :::

 ## Count example